SELECT Statements

 WHERE DATE("LastActivityDate") < DATE('now', 'localtime', '-30 days')

-• ORDER BY and LIMIT clauses are supported too.
+ORDER BY and LIMIT Clauses

 The following query takes all campaigns TOP 10 opportunities based on the estimated revenue from Dynamics 365: